-Trading blame, U.S. President Donald Trump and Russian President Vladimir Putin refused to set aside their differences over the INF Treaty and convene expert-level negotiations that could have tried to resolve the compliance issues that Trump cited in his decision to withdraw.
+Trading blame, U.S. President Donald Trump and Russian President Vladimir Putin refused to set aside their differences over the INF Treaty, or to convene expert-level negotiations to try to resolve the compliance issues that Trump cited in his decision to withdraw.

 With the treaty's expiration, experts said, the world will become a more dangerous place and the job of advocating for nuclear arms control will be far more difficult.
 The INF Treaty that Ronald Reagan and Mikhail Gorbachev signed three decades ago led to the destruction of almost 2,700 U.S. and Soviet nuclear and conventional ballistic missiles and their launchers.

 "In the current deteriorating international security environment, previously-agreed arms control and disarmament agreements are increasingly under threat," said United Nations Secretary-General António Guterres, who expressed his "deep regret" at the ending of treaty.

 "Since its entry-into-force on June 1, 1988, the INF Treaty contributed tangibly to the maintenance of peace and stability internationally and especially in Europe," Guterres said.
 "It played an important role in reducing risk, building confidence and helping to bring the Cold War to an end."

 The treaty banned all U.S. and Soviet land-based ballistic and cruise missiles with ranges between 500 and 5,500 kilometers.
 Such weapons had long stirred fears of a strike caused by miscalculation or error, because at those distances the missiles could hit their targets within 10 minutes.
 For Europe, the removal of those weapons, accompanied by agreements on verification and inspections, brought huge relief.

 Now, the United States plans to hold a conventional — not nuclear — weapons test of a new ground-launched intermediate-range missile that the INF Treaty would have prohibited.